fuzzywalrus/website-for-fileserving/Readme.md

-# NAS Web File Browser
+# A database-free (and JS-free) Web File Browser, turn any computer or NAS into a file server!

 Share files with your friends and family!
 This simple PHP application lets you create your own personal file-sharing website using your Synology NAS (or any web server with PHP support).
 Create a private file server that's easy to use and (fairly) secure.
 Run the HTTP server from a Raspberry Pi to metal gap your NAS.
+THis is a database free setup that uses a `.env` file for configuration which removes the headache of needing to set up a database and protecting it.

 This allows Synology-like File Station on any NAS, and allows for more customized experience and less exposed solution for Synology users.
 Host your HTTP server on a separate computer or virtual machine or however you like.

 ![screenshot](https://i.imgur.com/SPCMAOc.png)

 I wrote this so I could create a private web server to share files with a few friends and family members.
-If you have FiOS then you're certainly capable of hosting your own accessible-over-http file server.
+If you have fiber then you're certainly capable of hosting your own accessible-over-http file server.

 ## Features